majedaborachid/falcon_7b_grammar_correction/README.md

 ### Utilities
 - **`edit csv.py`**: Python script for preprocessing the dataset, specifically adding the instruction prompt prefix to input sentences for proper model training format

-## Notes

-- The model uses gradient checkpointing to reduce memory usage
-- Training was performed on CUDA device 0
-- The notebook includes visualization of training loss over steps

-## License

-Please refer to the Falcon-7B model license and Hugging Face terms of service.

-## Acknowledgments

-- Falcon-7B model by TII
-- PEFT library by Hugging Face
-- bitsandbytes for efficient quantization